-NEW YORK – Lateral flow diagnostic company Innova announced on Tuesday that its SARS-CoV-2 rapid antigen test has received CE marking under Europe's new In Vitro Diagnostic Regulation (IVDR) rules.
+NEW YORK – Lateral flow diagnostic company Innova announced on Tuesday that its SARS-CoV-2 rapid antigen test has received CE marking for the Innova SARS-CoV-2 Antigen Rapid Qualitative Self-Test.

 "This new European certification only underscores our ongoing commitment to provide effective, high-quality diagnostic products at reasonable prices to more people around the world," Robert Kasprzak, CEO of Innova Medical Group, said in a statement.